mess-nlesc/kunefe/README.md

 ## Installation

-To install kunefe from PyPI, run:
+To install the latest kunefe release from PyPI, run:

 ```console
 python -m pip kunefe
 ```

-To install kunefe from GitHub repository, do:
+To install the development version of kunefe from GitHub repository, do:

 ```console
 git clone git@github.com:mess-nlesc/kunefe.git